-- Find an adult to cross the street with you.
-A parent, grandparent, aunt, uncle, school crossing guard, or even an older brother or sister who knows how can help you practice crossing streets safely. - Identify safe places to cross where there aren't visual barriers.
-Visual barriers are things like parked cars and trash cans that make it difficult to see oncoming traffic. - 3.
-Stop at the edge or curb of the street. - If you have to cross where there is a visual barrier, like a parked car, carefully move to the edge of that barrier to look for traffic.
+- Identify safe places to cross where there aren't visual barriers.
+Visual barriers are things like parked cars and trash cans that make it difficult to see oncoming traffic. - 2.
+Stop at the edge or curb of the street. - 3.
+If you have to cross where there is a visual barrier, like a parked car, carefully move to the edge of that barrier to look for traffic.
 This is called the Second Edge. - Look and listen for traffic in all directions.
-Look left, right and left again. - Wait until there is no traffic coming.
+Look left, right and left again. - 5.
+Wait until there is no traffic coming.
 Then begin crossing the street. - Cross in a straight line and keep looking around for traffic.
-Walk; don't run or play around when crossing the street.
+Walk; don't run or play around when crossing the street. - 7.
+Be cautious in bad weather.
+Drivers may not see you as well as they do on good weather days. - 8.
+Be a role model for younger children.